-Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance circulation of vehicles on the project area would further degrade the noise level. absorb proposed changed.
-As such the resultant impact magnitude is (11/5= 2.2~2) 'Minor'.
-The resultant impact significance is 'Moderate Adverse'.
+Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance are already exceeded the standards [Para: 439].
+Noise emissions resulting from the use of machinery and equipment, structure demolition and circulation of vehicles on the project area would further degrade the noise level. (ambient noise level) is considered 'High' as the vulnerable receptor has little capacity to absorb proposed changed.
+Reversibility: Mini (1) Legal Comp.: Mod (3) [National Water Rules 2017] Likelihood: Mod (3) As such the resultant impact magnitude is (11/5= 2.2~2) 'Minor'.
+Sensitivity of receptor is found 'High' while the magnitude is assessed as 'Minor'.
+The resultant impact significance is 'Moderate Adverse'. dismantling of civil structures.
+Construction of boundary wall around the Project site.
 Use low noise generating equipment and process in different activities.
 Reduce impulse noise and whistle of vehicles.
 Introduce speed limit within and around the Project site.
+Changes in magnitude with implementati on of suggested mitigation measures.
 Sensitivity: Medium (2) and Magnitude: Minimal (1); the resultant significance is 'Minimal Adverse'.
 Site preparation Landuse A4.
-The Project site, which was mostly the leftover part of existing factory, possesses about 3,750 small to big trees (mostly sapling) [Para: 221].
-Ecologically dominant existing industrial land use [Para: 360] would be changed to core industrial landuse.
+The Project site, which was mostly the leftover part of existing factory, possesses about 3,750 small to big trees (mostly sapling) [Para: 227].
+Ecologically dominant existing industrial land use [Para: 385] would be changed to core industrial landuse.
 Not available High (3) Sensitivity to the receptor is considered 'High', as the remodeling of existing industrial fallow landuse to newer one with fewer vegetation.
-Moderate (3) Impact Duration : Mod (3) Spatial Extent : Minr (2) Reversibility : Mod (3) Legal Comp. : N/A (1) [Social forestry Rules, 2004] Likelihood : Majr (4) As such the resultant impact magnitude is (13/5= 2.6~3) 'Moderate'.
+Moderate (3) Impact Duration: Mod (3) Spatial Extent: Minr (2) Reversibility: Mod (3) Legal Comp.: N/A (1) [Social forestry Rules, 2004] Likelihood: Majr (4) As such the resultant impact magnitude is (13/5= 2.6~3) 'Moderate'.
 Major Adverse (9) Sensitivity of receptor is found 'High' while the magnitude is assessed as 'Moderate'.
-The resultant impact significance is 'Major Adverse'.
-Land optimization should be done during engineering design and vegetation clearance should be limited to as low as possible.
-Plantation program should be provisioned as per Forest Department and DoE's Guidelines in the open spaces as per plot layout plan.
-Minimal Adverse (1) Changes in magnitude with implementati on of suggested mitigation measures.
-Sensitivity: High (3) and Magnitude: Minimal (1); the resultantsigni ficance is 'Minimal Adverse'.
+The resultant Land optimization should be done during engineering design and vegetation clearance should be limited to as low as possible.
+Plantation program should be provisioned as per Forest Department and Minimal Adverse (1) Changes in magnitude with implementati on of suggested mitigation measures.
+Sensitivity: High (3) and Magnitude: